-I was born on 24 June 1978 in Rotterdam, where I have stayed until finishing high school, and now regularly return to.
+I was born on 24 June 1978 in Rotterdam, where I have spent the first part of my life until finishing high school.

-For my final project I have studied the Sound Separation problem,
+For my M.Sc. final project I have studied the Sound Separation problem,

 and the resulting thesis and examples can be found